List of Summer Camp Island episodes

 The following is a list of episodes from the Cartoon Network animated series Summer Camp Island.
 On May 9, 2020, it was announced that the series is moving to HBO Max.
 The show was removed from HBO Max in August 2022 due to the Warner Bros.
-Discovery merger, and the show will be moving back to Cartoon Network for the sixth and final season in 2023.
+Discovery merger, but episodes from Season 2 onward made their TV premieres on Cartoon Network beginning June 19, 2023.